What Is the Debt Avalanche Method and Does It Work in 2026?

 When the Debt Avalanche Method Works Best

-The avalanche method is not just for math people.
-It works especially well when interest is the main reason your debt feels impossible.
-High APR debt can grow so fast that minimum payments barely reduce the balance.
+The avalanche method works especially well when interest is the main reason your debt feels impossible.
+High APR credit cards can grow so fast that minimum payments barely reduce the balance.

 When Avalanche Is Not Enough

 The debt avalanche method is a payoff strategy, not a rescue plan for every situation.
-If the minimum payments are already unaffordable, ordering your debts by APR may not solve the problem.
+If minimum payments are already unaffordable, ordering your debts by APR will not solve the main problem.

 Common Debt Avalanche Mistakes